jorgedjr21/shipping_calculator/README.md

 ## 🐳 Docker Setup

 You can either run commands directly using `docker compose` or use the provided `Makefile` for convenience.
+It's possible to use docker only as well, but docker compose is recommended.

 ```bash
 make build        # Builds the Docker image